joshbegley/nyt-latest/previous.md

 **U.S. women, led by McLaughlin-Levrone and Thomas, coast to 4x400 relay win**\
-`SAINT-DENIS, France — The athletics portion of the Paris Games ended with the United States crossing the finish line, the opponent distant in the rear view, in a display of superiority.`\
+`SAINT-DENIS, France — The athletics portion of the Paris Games ended with the United States crossing the finish line, the opponent distant in the rearview, in a display of superiority.`\
 https://nytimes.com/athletic/5693052/2024/08/10/olympics-womens-4x400-relay-usa/

 **Williams, Daniels shine in NFL preseason debuts**\